 Just beyond, the white-blazed Millstone Trail goes off to the right, but you should proceed ahead, continuing to follow the Yellow Trail.
 The trail soon crosses a stone wall and begins a steady descent.
 On the way down, you can see the eastern ridge of the Ramapo Mountains through the trees, and the New York City skyscrapers may be visible on the horizon on a clear day.
 At the base of the descent, the trail crosses a stream on rocks (with an attractive cascade on the right), parallels another stream, then bears left to cross it.

 The trail now climbs rather steeply.
 At the top of the rise, a municipal water tower may be seen just ahead.
-The trail now descends steeply to Todd Lake, passes a rock ledge (at a stone wall), with a view over the lake, and continues to parallel the lake.
-Near the lake’s south end, the Yellow Trail turns right and soon ends at a woods road, the route of the white-blazed Todd Trail.
+The trail now descends steeply and soon ends at a junction with the purple-on-white-blazed Tamarack Loop.
+Continue ahead (downhill), now following purple-on-white blazes.
+After passing cliffs on the left, the trail turns right, climbs a little, then descends towards Todd Lake.
+Soon, the trail reaches a stone wall on a rock ledge at water level, with a view over the lake, and continues to parallel the lake.
+Near the lake’s south end, the Tamarack Loop turns right, away from the lake.
+A short distance ahead, it reaches a woods road.

-Turn right, now following the white blazes.
-Just ahead, the Todd Trail turns right onto an intersecting woods road.
-A short distance beyond, it turns left, leaving the road, and follows a footpath into the woods.
-It climbs gradually, descends to a shallow ravine, then ascends on a winding, rocky footpath, with several switchbacks.
-When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple blaze opposite the parking area where the hike began.Publication: Submitted by Daniel Chazin on 04/25/2002 updated/verified on 04/24/2016
+Turn right, continuing to follow the Tamarack Loop along the road.
+Just ahead, another woods road joins from the right and then leaves to the left.
+The Tamarack Loop bears right and continues ahead on the main woods road, but in 150 feet it turns left, leaving the road, and follows a footpath into the woods.
+After dipping into a shallow ravine, the trail begins to climb, first rather steeply, then more gradually.
+It levels off, descends to cross a seasonal stream in a shallow ravine, then ascends on a winding, rocky footpath, with several switchbacks.
+When it reaches Skyline Drive, the trail turns right and continues for about 200 feet to the triple purple-on-white blaze marking the terminus of the Tamarack Loop, opposite the parking area where the hike began.Publication: Submitted by Daniel Chazin on 04/25/2002 updated/verified on 04/24/2016

 This loop hike traverses a portion of the historic Cannonball Trail through the Ramapo Mountains and ascends to several viewpoints, with broad vistas both east and west